CSUF-CPSC223W-2022S/project-group-5/README.md

 3. Minh Nguyen | Map and levels: This feature is to provide the app with a map of CSUF.
 The map shall include all the levels of each building and all the rooms in each level.
 (Start with ECS/CS buildings first)

-4. Developer Name | Search and Preferences: This feature is to provide users with a pleasant experience when using the app.
+4. Nhan Mac | Search and Preferences: This feature is to provide users with a pleasant experience when using the app.
 Some options are search function, light/dark mode, accessibility options, etc.

 5. David Santana | Amenities Reviews: This feature is to provide a list of the anemities CSUF offers.
 Some amenities are TSU, gym, bookstore, etc. The basic information shall include menu/anemity's website link, operation hours, and description of the place (more info are always welcome).